 In San Francisco, they’re known as Painted Ladies.
 In Cambridge, Massachusetts, there isn’t a name for the preferred—and, if you ask us, far more compelling—Victorian house palette: exteriors in severe blacks, charcoals, and grays offset by front doors in wild lipstick shades like Lilac and Vixen Red.

-LA architect Barbara Bestor knows and appreciates this Boston tradition—she herself grew up in Cambridge.
+LA architect Barbara Bestor of Bestor Architecture knows and appreciates this Boston tradition—she herself grew up in Cambridge.
 Her client, Doug Zell, the peripatetic cofounder of Intelligentsia Coffee, brings an outsider’s interest to local ways—and an inclination to loosen things up.
 The divorced father of one came to town a few years ago for a romance that didn’t work out—and ended up staying to open two outposts of his coffee bar and to remodel a historic Cambridge house.
-Having worked with Bestor a decade earlier on Intelligentsia Coffee’s much-buzzed-about Silver Lake location, he recruited her for all of these jobs.
+Having worked with Bestor a decade earlier on Intelligentsia Coffee’s much-buzzed-about Silver Lake location, he recruited her practice for all of these jobs.
 Bestor, in turn, enlisted Cy and Genevieve Carter of Carter Design, based in LA and Long Island, to orchestrate the house’s furnishings.
-The team approached the project with respect—and also a Californians’ understanding of comfort and need for some fun.
+The team approached the project with respect—and also a Californians’ understanding of comfort and the need for some fun.
 Let’s take a look.

 Photography by and courtesy of Laure Joliet.